Herbert Hoover

-Herbert Clark Hoover (August 10, 1874 – October 20, 1964) was the 31st president of the United States, serving from 1929 to 1933.
-A wealthy mining engineer before his presidency, Hoover led the wartime Commission for Relief in Belgium and was the director of the U.S. Food Administration, followed by post-war relief of Europe.
-As a member of the Republican Party, he served as the third United States secretary of commerce from 1921 to 1928 before being elected president in 1928.
-His presidency was dominated by the Great Depression, and his policies and methods to combat it were seen as lackluster.
-Amid his unpopularity, he decisively lost reelection to Franklin D. Roosevelt in 1932.
+Herbert Clark Hoover (August 10, 1874October 20, 1964) was the 31st president of the United States, serving from 1929 to 1933.
+His presidency was defined by a failure to combat the Great Depression that had begun in 1929, leading to his loss against Franklin D. Roosevelt in the 1932 presidential election.
+By the time he left office, Hoover was one of the most unpopular US presidents in history, and Hoovervilles during the Depression were named after him.

-Born to a Quaker family in West Branch, Iowa, Hoover grew up in Oregon.
-He was one of the first graduates of the new Stanford University in 1895.
-Hoover took a position with a London-based mining company working in Australia and China.
-He rapidly became a wealthy mining engineer.
-In 1914, the outbreak of World War I, he organized and headed the Commission for Relief in Belgium, an international relief organization that provided food to occupied Belgium.
-When the U.S. entered the war in 1917, President Woodrow Wilson appointed Hoover to lead the Food Administration.
+In 1895, Hoover became one of the first graduates of the new Stanford University.
+He took a position with a London-based mining company working in Australia and China.
+Hoover rapidly became a wealthy mining engineer and businessman.
+In 1914, during World War I, he organized and headed the Commission for Relief in Belgium, an international organization that provided food to occupied Belgium.
+When the U.S. entered the war in 1917, President Woodrow Wilson appointed Hoover to lead the U.S. Food Administration.
 He became famous as his country's "food dictator".
-After the war, Hoover led the American Relief Administration, which provided food to the starving millions in Central and Eastern Europe, especially Russia.
+After the war, Hoover led the American Relief Administration, which fed starving millions in Central and Eastern Europe, especially Russia.
 His wartime service made him a favorite of many progressives, and he unsuccessfully sought the Republican nomination in the 1920 United States presidential election.